panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 As seen in many examples before, the object destructuring binds property values to variables.

-Even if the examples have used `const` statement, the object destructuring can assign values to variables declared using `let` and even `var`, or even no declaration statement at all.
+The object destructuring can assign values to variables declared using `const`, `let` and `var`.
+Or even assign to an already existing variable.

-For example here's how to destructure using `let` statement:
+For example, here's how to destructure using `let` statement:

 ```javascript{6}
 // let